dcuddeback/pail-thrift/README.md

 partitioners are designed to be composed by application-specific ones.

 Generalized partitioners are defined in [`pail-thrift.partitioner`](src/clojure/pail_thrift/partitioner.clj).
-Currently, there are 4 partitioners.
+Currently, there are 2 partitioners.
-Two that use field names, two that use field id's.
-Two of which that read one level down into any field ending in 'property' and containing a union to create a second level of partitioning.
+Both partition data based on the fields in a union.
+One partitioner uses field ids the other uses field names.

 ## License